davosmith/moodle-uploadpdf/README.txt

 Hint2: A copy of PDFTK
 Builder - http://angusj.com/pdftk - will help students to combine
 their PDF files together in the order they want; my 'uploadpdf' plugin will just join them in the order they are uploaded).

-* The teacher can then log in, go to the usual marking screen (I particualarly recommend 'Allow quick grading') and click on 'submission.pdf', which will bring up the first page of the PDF on screen.
+* The teacher can then log in, go to the usual marking screen (I particualarly recommend 'Allow quick grading') and click on 'Annotate submission', which will bring up the first page of the student's work on screen.

 * Click anywhere on the image of the PDF to add a comment.
 Use the resize handle in the bottom-right corner of a comment to resize it, click & drag on a comment to move it.
 Click (without dragging) on a comment to edit it, delete all the text in a comment to remove it.

 * Right-click on a comment to add it to a 'Comment Quicklist'.
 You can then right-click anywhere on a page to insert comments from this 'Comment Quicklist' (with the same text, width and background as the original).
 Comments can be delete from the 'Comment Quicklist' by clicking on the 'X' to the right of the comment.

 * You can add lines to the PDF by holding 'Ctrl' ('Alt' on Apple Macs) whilst you click and drag with the mouse (or alternatively hold 'Ctrl' then click once for the start and once for the end of the line).

-  Delete lines by clicking on them and pressing 'Delete' on the keyboard.
-Change colour, by using the drop-down selection at the top of the screen.
+* You can also choose different drawing tools by clicking on the icons or by using the keys c (comments), l (lines), r (rectangles), o (ovals), f (freehand lines), e (erase lines), [ & ] (change comment colour), { & } (change line colour)

 * Navigate between the pages by clicking on the 'Next' and 'Prev' buttons or by pressing 'n' and 'p' on the keyboard.